x84-extras/x84-extras/README.md

 we maintain responsibility for the projects we link to.
 We are just acting as a centralized collection of links to x/84-related projects.

-So, if you want your project to be in our list, create a github repository for it.
+So, if you want your project to be in our list, create a GitHub repository for it.
 We would prefer if each project is stored in its own repository, rather than storing a collection of unrelated scripts in the same repository.
 This will make it far easier for people to stay up to date with and focus their interest on particular scripts